Machine Learning with Physics Knowledge for Prediction: A Survey

 Furthermore, when material models are to be equipped with additional input parameters, such as material parameters or microstructure descriptors, they should be polyconvex in terms of $\mF$, $\mH$, and $J$, but may have no functional requirements regarding the additional features, or be monotonously increasing or decreasing, or concave in those.
-Also, this prior knowledge can be incorporated into NN architectures, see also \cite{amos2017} for general formulations of partially input-convex NNs and \cite{klein2023} for the application to hyperelastic material models.
-In particular, thermoelastic material models of the form $\Psi=\Psi(\mF,T)$ require polyconvexity in $\mF$ but concavity in the temperature $T$, which has also been successfully realized using convex-concave NN architectures in \cite{fuhg2024b}.
-Furthermore, also GSM models, see \eqref{eq:GSM}, require polyconvexity of $\Psi(\mF,\vgamma)$ in $\mF$ and convexity of $\Phi(\mF,\vgamma,\dot\vgamma)$ in $\dot\vgamma$, which can be realized by partially convex NN architectures, see \cite{rosenkranz2023,holthusen2023}.
+Also, this prior knowledge can be incorporated into NN architectures, see also \citet{amos2017} for general formulations of partially input-convex NNs and \citet{klein2023} for the application to hyperelastic material models.
+In particular, thermoelastic material models of the form $\Psi=\Psi(\mF,T)$ require polyconvexity in $\mF$ but concavity in the temperature $T$, which has also been successfully realized using convex-concave NN architectures in \citet{fuhg2024b}.
+Furthermore, also GSM models, see \eqref{eq:GSM}, require polyconvexity of $\Psi(\mF,\vgamma)$ in $\mF$ and convexity of $\Phi(\mF,\vgamma,\dot\vgamma)$ in $\dot\vgamma$, which can be realized by partially convex NN architectures, see \citet{rosenkranz2023,holthusen2023}.

 In summary, material modeling is subject to several types of invariance requirements such as thermo\-dynamic consistency, rotational invariances, and functional requirements.
 It has already been demonstrated through various techniques that this prior knowledge can be successfully incorporated into ML frameworks for constitutive modeling.
 In particular, ML models can be fully physics-augmented, i.e., the requirements can be embedded into the model architectures by careful choice of features, outputs, and NN structure.
-This generally greatly improved the model performance, generalization, robustness, and interpretability and reduced data requirements.
+This additional structure generally greatly improves the model performance, generalization, robustness, and interpretability and reduces data requirements.